metauni/metauni.github.io/posts/loci/loci.md

 Talkboards and other content in a locus have the following indexing convention similar to paragraphs in a text: **LCXYZ.xyz:abc** stands for locus **XYZ**, boardgroup **xyz** and individual board number **abc**.

+**TIPS**: to view a talkboard, the best idea is to either click on it or go into "first person" mode by either using the scrollwheel on your mouse, the I/O keys on your keyboard, or pinching to zoom in.

 ## LC001 - Matrix factorisations

 * **Link**: [Roblox](https://www.roblox.com/games/6461013759/metauni-Replays), [Discord](https://discord.gg/9yBaAxPSK8).